FreemanTheMaverick/Maniverse/README.md

 # Maniverse
-> Function optimization on manifolds
+> Numerical optimization on manifolds

 ## Overview
 Maniverse is a library for optimization on manifolds (OOM).